14 Things to Do In Lhasa during Tibet Tour: The First 9 are Must-Do Activities

 Barkhor Kora is one of the most sacred circuits for Tibetan pilgrims.
-The devout Tibetan pilgrims walk clockwise around the Jokhang Temple along the Barkor Street.
-Some of them also prostrate themselves with Buddhist mantras murmuring.
+The devout Tibetan pilgrims walk clockwise around the Jokhang Temple along Barkhor Street.
+Some of them also prostrate themselves while murmuring Buddhist mantras.

-To see both modern tourists and traditional local pilgrims in this 1300-year-old street is a very special experience.
+Seeing both modern tourists and traditional local pilgrims on this 1300-year-old street is a very special experience.

-Don't only shopping in Barkhor Street.
-Just follow a few parts of the Kora with the local pilgrims!
+Don't just shop in Barkhor Street.
+Try to follow a few parts of the Kora with the local pilgrims!

-In Sera Monastery, one of the three best Monastery in Tibet, you can see the monks debating every afternoon.
+In Sera Monastery, one of the three best monasteries in Tibet, you can see the monks debating in the afternoon.